skapoor68/ApartMeant/README.md

 This is a Dubai real estate web application done with Next.js.
 Includes property details and description, an image carousel, search filter functionality, and a map component.
-Front end done mainly with Chakra UI, along with a few other libraries that can be found .
-Data fetched from [Bayut API]([url](https://rapidapi.com/apidojo/api/bayut)) and [Mapbox GL JS API]([url](https://docs.mapbox.com/mapbox-gl-js/api/)).
+Front end done primarily with Chakra UI (along with a couple other libraries that can be found in the package.json file.
+Property data fetched from [Bayut API]([url](https://rapidapi.com/apidojo/api/bayut)) and map data from [Mapbox GL JS API]([url](https://docs.mapbox.com/mapbox-gl-js/api/)).

 ## Getting Started